Syed Haider Ali

-Early life
+Early life and family

-Syed Haidar Ali was born in Pabna to a Bengali Muslim family of Syeds.
+Syed Haidar Ali was born in c.
+1933 as the youngest son of Syed Akbar Ali, in Sirajganj, then part of the Pabna District.
+Ali belonged to a Bengali Muslim family.
+He had two sons and one daughter.
+His son-in-law, Syed Shahed Reza, was the Bangladeshi Ambassador to Kuwait.

 Career

 Ali was active in the six point movement and Bengali language movement, and took part in the Bangladesh Liberation War of 1971.
 He was elected to parliament from Pabna-2 as an Awami League candidate following the 1973 Bangladeshi general elections.

+He established the Syed Akbar Ali High School in the village of Chandidasganti.

+Death

+Ali died at his own home in Gulshan on 3 January 2013.